EloisaElias/Elo_portfolio/README.md

 ###10_Covariance_Joint_distribution
   	Summary: Analizing a university dataset, obtaining potential threshold for admission
-  	Goal:

-  	Tradeoffs:
-  		- Advantages:
-  		- Downside:
-  		- Solution:
+  	Goal: Covariance and other statistics functions

-  	Dataset:
+  	Dataset: Admisiones.csv
-  	Related Programs:

   	The fun part: visualizing the pdf for admission vs income